 There is a saying, "It takes one to know one."

 Today, I advise federal and state law enforcement agencies about white-collar crime and train them to identify and catch white-collar criminals.
 Often, I refer cases to them as an independent whistleblower.

-I teach about white-collar crime for professional organizations, businesses, and colleges and universities.
+I teach about white-collar crime for government entities, businesses, professional organizations, and colleges and universities.
 Professionals can receive CPE or CLE credits.
-In addition, I perform forensic accounting and litigation support services for law firms and various clients.
+In addition, I perform forensic accounting services for law firms and various clients.